 For all applications the General Guidelines for Film Submission and Participation apply.

-- German films have to be world premieres to be eligible for Berlinale Shorts.
+- German films have to be world premieres to be eligible for Encounters.

-The Artistic Director of the festival reserves the right to rule on any cases not provided for in these guidelines.
+The Artistic Director reserves the right to rule on any case not provided for in these guidelines.

 2. Selection and Programming

 The Artistic Director invites films to participate in Encounters.
 He is advised by an international selection committee.

 All films invited to participate in Encounters are screened in their original language with English subtitles.
 The film’s producer is responsible for meeting the costs of subtitling and providing the subtitled version on time.